elvah-hub/charge-sdk-ios/README.md

 campaignSource = .remote(in: mapRegion)
 ```

 Once you have done that, the source object will attempt to find an active campaign from the given source data and present it inside the `CampaignBanner` view.

+> [!IMPORTANT]
+> Currently, there is only a single demo campaign available at these coordinates: Latitude: 51.03125° N, Longitude: 4.41047° E

 #### Display Behavior